What Is Fuzz Testing?

 But there are other types of errors that SAST and DAST tools aren’t able to catch.
 DeSanto gave an example of a code snippet that allocated a set amount of memory for an array, then proceeded to read beyond the space given to the array.
 This type of error would crash an application and introduce security vulnerabilities, but it’s not included in the type of code errors that SAST and DAST tools look for.
 However, it’s easy for fuzzers to find that type of bug.

-The Types of Fuzzers
+Types of Automated Fuzzers

 All types of fuzz testing work by sending data to an application that is different from what the application wants or expects to receive.
 The simplest type of fuzz testing is similar to what happened to Miller during the thunderstorm, where applications are bombarded with completely random inputs.
 But sending random data is inefficient, because there is no strategy for testing applications where they are most likely to be vulnerable.